AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/resources/common_patterns/authwit.md

 fn is_valid_public(message_hash: Field) -> Field;
 ```

-Both returning the value `0xe86ab4ff` (`is_valid` selector) for a successful authentication, and `0x00000000` for a failed authentication.
-You might be wondering why we are expecting the return value to be a selector instead of a boolean?
+Both return the value `0xe86ab4ff` (`is_valid` selector) for a successful authentication, and `0x00000000` for a failed authentication.
+You might be wondering why we are expecting the return value to be a selector instead of a boolean.
 This is mainly to account for a case of selector collisions where the same selector is used for different functions, and we don't want an account to mistakenly allow a different function to be called on its behalf - it is hard to return the selector by mistake, but you might have other functions returning a bool.

 ## The `AuthWit` library.